How Can I Determine If My Baby Is Getting Enough Breast Milk?

 Learn Babies Hunger Cues

-Many new mothers are scared that they don’t know how to tell if their baby is hungry or has another unmet need.
-Babies don’t come home from the hospital with instruction manuals and it is up to mom’s to learn how their baby communicates their needs.
-A baby can only tell its mom and dad that they need something by crying.
-However, if a baby is hungry he or she will exhibit additional hunger cues.
+Many new mothers are scared that they won’t know how to tell if their baby is hungry or has other unmet needs.
+Babies don’t come home from the hospital with instruction manuals and it is up to the parents to learn how their baby communicates their wants and needs.
+A baby can only communicate their needs to their mom and dad that they need something by crying.
+However, if a baby is hungry he or she will have additional hunger cues.

 Early cues: